Content

 The main HR KPIs are always in place in all companies.
 However, HR managers should pay attention to the trends in their field at the beginning of each year.
 This can help them design and evaluate the OKRs they set for themselves as HR managers.
 In fact, some of the OKRs for HR managers that will be the most trend-aligned by 2023 are the following four

 At ifeel, we know that work should not disrupt people’s well-being.
-Our team of psychologists, experts in well-being at work, has created an emotional well-being program for companies that positively impacts talent retention, reduces absenteeism, and combats employee stress
+Our team of psychologists, experts in well-being at work, has created a mental well-being solution for companies that positively impacts talent retention, reduces absenteeism, and combats employee stress.

 In our Resources section, you will find helpful material, such as podcasts, HR guides, or interviews with HR managers.
 In addition, we have a Psychosocial Risk Factors Template, which you can use to comply with the requirements of the Labor Inspection.

 We hope you found this post about HR KPIs interesting.
-If you would like more information about our emotional well-being program for companies, request it, and we will contact your team as soon as possible.
+If you would like more information about our mental well-being solution for companies, request it, and we will contact your team as soon as possible.

 What are HR KPIs?